As Amazon Associates we earn from qualifying purchases.

 9. IncStores 1/4″ Thick Tough Rubber Flooring Roll (best rolled rubber gym flooring)

 Sometimes, there’s nothing quite like working out on a rubber exercise floor, and this IncStores rolled mat is the best rubber floor for a home gym (mat) in my eyes.
 There are much more expensive options out there that do the same job!

 The main reason for this is how high-quality the rubber is.
 It’s exceptionally durable, which is largely due to the inherent properties that rubber brings to the table.
 It’s also really heavy, which isn’t great for moving it around but is perfect for not shifting while you’re working out.

 But, the ¼” thickness provides excellent cushioning between you and your OG flooring at home.
 No matter your flooring, this rubber mat will work—garage, lounge, bedroom… you name it.

 Although many customers find the standard size of 4’ by 10’ enough for their space, it’s easily trimmable to fit your needs.
 They also love how simple it rolls out.
 The edges can curl for a bit but just need flattening once.

 Just keep an eye on how much you sweat on the mat.
-It’s porous so will absorb the moisture.
-A simple wipe after working out is enough to keep it well-maintained and stop it smelling like a gym, though.
+It’s porous so will absorb moisture.
+A simple wipe after working out is enough to keep it well-maintained and stop it from smelling like a gym, though.

 Customers report quite a strong rubber smell when they first roll it out, which fades after a couple of weeks or so.
 If paint fumes usually get the best of you, watch out for this!

-Also keep in mind that there are different styles on offer.
+Also, keep in mind that there are different styles on offer.
 The pure black option can show flecks of dust and grime, so grab a flecked version if you want it to look squeaky clean (ish) 24/7.